-MANAGEMENT option of the Scheduled Workflow Integration Profile, the Acquisition Modality Actor notifies the PPS Manager (and in turn the Image Manager and the Department System Scheduler/Order Filler) of the error so that these systems take appropriate action (See Volume 2 - section 4.7.4.1.3.1 and figure 3.3-9 below).
+MANAGEMENT Option of the Scheduled Workflow Integration Profile, the Acquisition Modality Actor notifies the PPS Manager (and in turn the Image Manager and the Department System Scheduler/Order Filler) of the error so that these systems take appropriate action (See RAD TF-2: 4.7.4.1.3.1 and Figure 3.3.4-2 below).

-IHE does not define how the modality may dispose of and/or correct the images or other evidence objects.
+- IHE does not define how the modality may dispose of and/or correct the images or other evidence objects.
 Each implementation shall decide if it is useful to support the storage of the corrected images or other evidence objects, when clinically meaningful.
-However if they do, new Modality Procedure Step in Progress/Completed and Storage Commitment transactions shall be used.

-In this case, the PPS EXCEPTION MANAGEMENT option of the Scheduled Workflow Integration Profile provides further functionality.
-The Modality Actor notifies the PPS Manager (and in turn the Image Manager and the Department System Scheduler) of the reason for the discontinuation so that these systems may take the appropriate actions (see figure 3.3-10 below).
+However if they do, new Modality Procedure Step in Progress/Completed and Storage Commitment transactions shall be used. - In this case, the PPS EXCEPTION MANAGEMENT Option of the Scheduled Workflow Integration Profile provides further functionality.
+The Modality Actor notifies the PPS Manager (and in turn the Image Manager and the Department System Scheduler) of the reason for the discontinuation so that these systems may take the appropriate actions (see Figure 3.3.4-3 below).